cisagov/manage.get.gov/docs/architecture/decisions/0015-use-django-fsm.md

 The applications that registrants submit for domains move through a variety of different states or stages as they are processed by CISA staff.
-Traditionally, there would be a “domain application” data model with a “status” field.
+Traditionally, there would be a “domain request” data model with a “status” field.
 The rules in the application code that control what changes are permitted to the statuses are called “domain logic”.